chaoss/wg-evolution/metrics/Reviews.md

-# Proposals
+# Reviews

-New proposals for changes to the source code, during a certain period.
+New review requests for changes to the source code, during a certain period.

 ## Description